Home Beneficiary Helpline Careers About Us Contact Us

 Original Medicare is the traditional Medicare program run by the government.
 It’s made up of two parts:

 With Original Medicare, you can go to any doctor or hospital in the U.S. that accepts Medicare.
 This gives you a lot of flexibility.
-However, you still have to pay some costs out of your own pocket, like co-pays, deductibles, and co-insurance (your share of the costs).
-There’s no yearly limit on how much you might have to pay, so costs can add up.
+However, you still have to pay some costs out of your own pocket.
+These can include co-pays, deductibles, and co-insurance (your share of the costs).
+There’s no yearly limit on how much you might have to pay, so it can add up.

 What Is Medicare Advantage?